Have you seen pictures of other teachers taking their piano recital outdoors? Have you wondered what goes into it?

 Definitely find someone to help you out on recital day.
 There is a lot to do, and many hands makes it easier to move keyboards, string garland, pass out programs and clean up.
 I kept myself positioned behind the keyboards during the recital, so that I could easily sanitize keys, and tape down blowing music, so I had family members take pictures and videos.

-Step 8 – Promote Success
+Step 8 – Promote Success of your piano recital outdoors!

 - Social Posts